glampert/debug-draw/README.md

 Due to its procedural layout and use of static data, Debug Draw *is not thread safe*, so its public API cannot be called from multiple threads.
-This shouldn't be a problem for the vast majority of users, since rendering doesn't lend well parallelization.
+This shouldn't be a problem for the vast majority of users, since rendering doesn't lend well to parallelization.
 OpenGL and Direct3D calls are normally issued from a single thread.
 If you really happen to need thread-safety, a simple solution might be just making the `static` buffers used by the implementation thread-local.